Soil TLC with Seasol Liquid Compost!

 - Your garden soil is full of organisms such as worm, microbes, bacteria, fungi and other critters.
-These critters make nutrients available to plants and bind the soil particles together to improve its structure, making it loose and fluffy.
+These critters make nutrients available to plants and bind the soil particles together to improve its structure, making it lose and fluffy.

-- Use organic matter such as well composted cow or chicken manure or mushroom compost, along with your own or brought compost to improve the structure.
+- Use organic matter such as well-composted cow or chicken manure or mushroom compost, along with your own or brought compost to improve the structure.
 If you don’t have your own compost or manure, buy bags from the local hardware or garden centre.
 Dig the compost and manure into the soil and if possible leave for a week or two to let it go to work.

-- If you want an easy to use – no dig option, then give your garden a good dose of Seasol Liquid Compost.
+- If you want an easy to use – no-dig option, then give your garden a good dose of Seasol Liquid Compost.